 Bill Monahan is a partner in the Firm’s Litigation Group and is head of the Firm’s Products Liability & Mass Torts Group.
 His diverse trial, appellate and arbitration practice around the country focuses on products liability/mass tort, shareholder, securities, complex commercial, employment, and M&A litigation, as well as related governmental and internal investigations.
 Bill’s corporate clients have included prominent automotive, telecom, financial services, computer, and pharmaceutical companies.

-Bill is a member of Law360’s 2018 Product Liability editorial advisory board.
+Bill has been a member of Law360’s Product Liability Editorial Advisory Board since 2018.

 - “Derivative Actions by Stockholders,” Business and Commercial Litigation in Federal Courts, Fourth Edition, co-authored with John Warden, Garrard Beeney and Brian Frawley (March 2017)

 - “M&A Litigation: Traits and Trends,” Practical Law The Journal, co-authored with Adam Magid (October/November 2016)